FerreiraAM/CyTOFtoolbox/README.md

 ### Clustering with CATALYST

+WARNING this section of the package is not present in this version

 - Modified heatmap plot of the differential abundance (DA) test results from `CATALYST` package.
 - To access the vignette: